luissimas/zettelkasten-exporter/README.md

 | COLLECT_HISTORICAL_METRICS | Wether to collect historical metrics at startup                      | true                           | No       |
 | IGNORE_FILES               | Comma separated list of files that will be ignored in the collection | .git,obsidian,.trash,README.md | No       |
 | LOG_LEVEL                  | The minimum log level                                                | INFO                           | No       |

+## Roadmap

+These are some features that I'd like to include in the future.

+- Collect additional metrics
+- Support Prometheus remote write as a storage
+- Support VictoriaMetrics as a storage

 ## References